-- We continue to receive targeted IT support from Turn It On and are in regular contact to ensure safe settings are in place, along with any other technical advice needed to ensure, as much as is reasonably practicable, that our children are safe online at home. - All children access home learning through the school website. - Google Classrooms are visible by the DSL and Senior Leaders.
-Staff communicating online with children do not do so on a 1:1 basis.
-Emails sent are to parents rather than children. - Key Stage 1 children have less online expectation, and learning is presented on our website, but managed mainly by parents in a more paper-based format. - Our website has online safety guidance and our Acceptable Use Agreements, governing safe use of the internet and the CEOP referral system. - Our E-Safety policy continues to guide our response to incidents or concerns where necessary. - The UK Safer Internet Centre's professional online safety helpline also provides support for the children's workforce with any online safety issues they face. - All staff have DSL and Deputy DSL mobile numbers in order to contact if they are not on site. - Staff are reminded of the policy regarding reporting to DSL if anything concerns them during contact with child or families: All referrals to be emailed via DSL through Early Help and MASH team using online form. - Whilst on site at least two members of teaching staff to supervise children even if numbers are extremely low. - No volunteers in school during closure. - School open to children with EHCPs and those with a social worker. - Contact with children with a social worker every three days via a telephone call if they are self-isolating or not attending. - Set days given for vulnerable children to come into school during holidays to check in and collect work packs if necessary. - Information sent to all parents about keeping children safe online while working from home. - Protocol sent to staff about contacting parents/families during school closure with particular reference to remote teaching and live meetings: - No live lessons to take place from staff's home - Any live storytelling to be through an invite only with a password to join.
+- We continue to receive targeted IT support from Turn It On and are in regular contact to ensure safe settings are in place, along with any other technical advice needed to ensure, as much as is reasonably practicable, that our children are safe online at home. - All children currently access home learning through the school website, plans are being developed to deliver home learning using Microsoft Teams. - Key Stage 1 children have less online expectation, and learning is presented on our website, but managed mainly by parents in a more paper-based format. - Our website has online safety guidance and our Acceptable Use Agreements, governing safe use of the internet and the CEOP referral system. - Our E-Safety policy continues to guide our response to incidents or concerns where necessary. - The UK Safer Internet Centre's professional online safety helpline also provides support for the children's workforce with any online safety issues they face. - All staff have DSL and Deputy DSL mobile numbers in order to contact if they are not on site. - Staff are reminded of the policy regarding reporting to DSL if anything concerns them during contact with child or families: All referrals to be emailed via DSL through Early Help and MASH team using online form. - Whilst on site at least two members of teaching staff to supervise children even if numbers are extremely low. - No volunteers in school during closure. - School open to children with EHCPs and those with a social worker. - Contact with children with a social worker every three days via a telephone call if they are self-isolating or not attending. - Set days given for vulnerable children to come into school during holidays to check in and collect work packs if necessary. - Information sent to all parents about keeping children safe online while working from home. - Protocol sent to staff about contacting parents/families during school closure with particular reference to remote teaching and live meetings: - Live lessons taking place from staff's home subject to appropriate on-line safety measures set out in appendix H. - Any live storytelling to be through an invite only with a password to join.
 This should take place in a room where no personal identifying items can be seen (ie photographs of family/addresses etc).
-This is only being delivered by the Headteacher. - All teachers have a school email address for parents to send in photographs of work for celebration purposes. - Parents weekly reminders to contact DSL, office staff or teachers if they have any concerns.
+This is only being delivered by the Headteacher. - All teachers have a class email address for parents to send in photographs of work for celebration purposes. - All parents have been given rules around contacting teachers between 9 and 3:15pm during the week and with an expectation that they will receive a reply within 24 hours, or within a timescale that has otherwise been agreed with the parents of the school concerned. - Parents daily reminders (or timescale as otherwise agreed with the parents of the school concerned) to contact ODST, DSL, office staff, Senior Leadership Team or teachers if they have any concerns.